maiziezhoulab/embSV/README.md

-# DipPAV
+# embSV

-DipPAV is a long-reads based, haplotype-resolved assembly-based structural variant detection tool.
+embSV is a long-reads based, haplotype-resolved assembly-based structural variant detection tool.
 It employs the power of natural language processing to assist partitioning reads for haplotype-specific assembly.